thecityny/fullpage-react-template/README.md

 Now go to `localhost:3000` in your browser.
 You should see a boilerplate page ready for your customizations.

+## Using this template

+This code is free and open source and you are permitted to use for your own projects under the [MIT License](LICENSE) included in this repository.
+However, before deploying anything publicly using this codebase, you must:

+- Change [`_fonts/scss`](src/styles/_fonts.scss) — our fonts are proprietary and are not permitted for use outside of THE CITY's domain.
+Please change these fonts to ones you own publishing rights to, or use free, web-safe fonts instead.
+- Remove [`logo.svg`](src/assets/images/logo.svg) — our logo is trademarked and cannot be used without THE CITY's explicit permission.
+Please remove this logo [from the header](src/components/PageLayout.tsx), or swap in your own logo.

 ## Available Scripts